VTYX Investors Have Opportunity to Lead Ventyx Biosciences, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 4, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have the opportunity to lead the securities fraud class action lawsuit against Ventyx Biosciences, Inc. ("Ventyx" or the "Company") (NASDAQ: VTYX).
+LOS ANGELES, April 9, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ventyx Biosciences, Inc. ("Ventyx" or the "Company") (NASDAQ: VTYX).

 Class Period: October 21, 2021 – November 6, 2023